andrewlalis/HandieBot/README.md

 * `skip` - If a song is playing, the bot will skip it and play the next song in the queue.

 * `queue [all]` - Lists up to the first 10 items on the queue, if no argument is given.
-If you add `all`, the bot will upload a list to [PasteBin](http://pastebin.com) of the entire queue, and give you
+If you add `all`, the bot will upload a list to [PasteBin](http://pastebin.com) of the entire queue, provided it is greater than 10 elements, and give you a link which expires in 10 minutes.

 * `repeat [true|false]` - Sets the bot to repeat the playlist, as in once a song is removed from the queue to be played, it is added back to the end of the playlist.